 I don't think the problem is so much with how the ANC works as much as with the open design of the Galaxy Buds Live themselves.
 With the original Buds and Buds+, you already get some passive sound isolation thanks to the in-ear design.
 The Buds Live naturally let in more sound than those do, and while that's great for being aware of your surroundings, it also makes this an odd product to debut ANC for the first time.
 For being open-ended earbuds that can block out some background noise, the Galaxy Buds Live do a great job.
 If you want anything more, though, there are better options out there.

 Looking at things like battery life, microphones, and Bluetooth performance, I have zero complaints.
 If you're using ANC, you can expect up to six hours of continuous use.
 Turn the feature off, and you're looking at up to eight hours.
 When you throw in the charging case, you get 21 hours or 29 hours, respectively.
 Continuous playback time is worse than the Buds+ 11-hour endurance, but total battery life is considerably better if you aren't using ANC.

 The Bluetooth 5.0 wireless connection has been rock solid for me throughout all of my testing, as have the three microphones.
+Samsung even improved it further when releasing a firmware update in Dec.
+2020.
 People I talked to with the Buds Live couldn't distinguish any major difference compared to the Note 10, and listening to calls made with the Buds Live myself, I was also impressed with how well the mics performed.